timothyandrew/gh-stack/README.md

 - Log a simple list of all PRs in the stack (+ dependencies) to stdout.
 - Automatically update the stack + push after making local changes.

+Some caveats:

+- The `autorebase` command is not entirely idempotent in cases where it doesn't complete fully.
+In particular, if all local branches are updated but the final push doesn't go through, you can't run the command again without performing a (manual) reset.
+This happens because the command relies on remote tracking branches as signposts (this is true at the moment, but it's something of an artifical limitation - there's no reason we can't use a custom signpost of some kind to get around this) to make sure we don't cherry-pick too far.

 ## Usage

 ```bash